Why Google Maps is limited in Korea and how travelers should route days

 Final take

 The smart Korea map workflow is not "never open Google Maps."
-It is "do not make Google Maps your only source of truth."
-Use Naver Map as the main route tool, KakaoMap as the second check, and Google Maps as a broad reference while Korea's 2026 map-data change continues to play out.
-Seoul is much easier when every important stop has a Korean name, a local map link, a station exit, and a nearby backup.
+It is "do not make an untested Google route your only plan."
+For a mid-2026 trip, use Naver Map as the main route tool, KakaoMap as the second check, and Google Maps as a broad reference while the traveler-facing effect of Korea's map-data decision remains unsettled.
+Seoul is much easier when each important stop has a dependable local route and a nearby backup.